JeodC/EmulationStation-Tools/README.md

 ## muOS-Artscan
 This script makes it easy to bring scraper boxart from other CFWs over to muOS.
 Add all boxart images to their relevant directories, then run the script.
 It will remove the `-image` suffix from all files it finds that have it, and make the extension `.png`.
 It will also remove extra files with the following suffixes: `'-titleshot', '-marquee', '-fanart', '-boxback', '-thumb'`.

+You can modify the `target_size` variable in script to meet a good size for your device.
+400x300 is default.

 Drop it in your `muOS/info/catalogue` folder and run it from there.